John Stubbs: Trial, punishment, and further writing

-Elizabeth's court were displeased by the publication.
-Circulation of this pamphlet was prohibited, and Stubbs, his printer, and publisher were tried at Westminster, found guilty of "seditious writing", and sentenced to have their right hands cut off by means of a cleaver driven through the wrist by a mallet.
+Elizabeth's court was displeased by the publication.
+Circulation of this pamphlet was prohibited, and Stubbs, his printer, and publisher William Page were tried at Westminster, found guilty of "seditious writing" and sentenced to have their right hands cut off by means of a cleaver driven through the wrist by a mallet.
 Initially Queen Elizabeth had favoured the death penalty but was persuaded by adviser John Jovey to opt for the lesser sentence.
 The printer was subsequently pardoned by Elizabeth, but in the case of Stubbs and his publisher the sentence was carried out, and Stubbs' right hand was cut off on 3 November 1579.
-At the time Stubbs protested his loyalty to the Crown, and immediately before the public dismemberment delivered a shocking pun: "Pray for me now my calamity is at hand."
+At the time Stubbs protested his loyalty to the Crown and immediately before the public dismemberment delivered a shocking pun: "Pray for me now my calamity is at hand."
 His right hand having been cut off, he removed his hat with his left hand and cried "God Save the Queen!" before fainting.

 Stubbs was subsequently imprisoned for eighteen months.
 On being released in 1581 he continued to write, publishing, among other pamphlets, a reply to Cardinal Allen's Defence of the English Catholics.
 Despite his punishment, he remained a loyal subject of Queen Elizabeth and later served in the House of Commons as MP for Great Yarmouth in the English Parliament of 1589.

 He died and was buried with military honours on the shore at Le Havre, France, where he seems to have gone to volunteer for military service (despite the disability caused by his punishment) under Henry of Navarre.
 His will, dated 25 September 1589, was probated on 27 June 1590.